-Training people in their new roles and responsibilities is a key part of ART readiness, but it’s only one element of a successful ART launch.
+Training people in their new roles and responsibilities is a vital part of ART readiness, but it’s only one element of a successful ART launch.
 Additional activities are required.
 However, since SAFe is based on the empirical Plan-Do-Check-Adjust (PDCA) model, there is no such thing as perfect readiness for a launch.
 Even attempting to achieve such a state is a fool’s errand, as the experience of the first PI will inform future activities.
-What’s more, trying to be too perfect upfront will delay learning, postponing the transformation and realizing its benefits.
+What’s more, trying to be too perfect up-front will delay learning, postponing the transformation and realization of its benefits.

-As previously mentioned, using the launch date as a forcing function increases the urgency of determining the scope and vision for the PI.
+As previously mentioned, using the launch date as a forcing function increases the urgency of determining the scope and Vision for the PI.
 After all, no one wants to show up at PI planning without a solid sense of the mission.
-While it’s tempting to assume that should be the case prior to the event, experience often shows otherwise.
-It’s more likely that there will be multiple opinions about what the new system is supposed to do, and it might take some time to converge those points of view prior to the launch date.
+While it’s tempting to assume that should be the case before the event, experience often shows otherwise.
+It’s more likely that there will be multiple opinions about what the new system is supposed to do, and it might take some time to converge those points of view before the launch date.

-The scope of the PI, or ‘what gets built,’ is largely defined by the Program Backlog, which contains the set of upcoming Features, NFRs, and architectural work that define the future behavior of the system.
+The scope of the PI, or ‘what gets built,’ is primarily defined by the ART Backlog, which contains the set of upcoming features, NFRs, and architectural work that define the system’s future behavior.
 To that end, SPCs and LACE stakeholders often facilitate bringing the ART stakeholders together to prepare a common backlog.
-This is typically done in a series of backlog workshops and other activities, as illustrated in Figure 5.
+This is typically done in a series of backlog refinement workshops and other activities, as illustrated in the example preparation timeline shown in Figure 5.

-It’s easy to over-invest in backlog readiness, so don’t let that bog you down, as the act of planning with the teams will sort out many issues.
-They typically know what’s best anyway.
-It has been our experience that a list of well written Features with initial acceptance criteria is sufficient.
-Many tend to over-plan and create the stories ahead of time.
-But that tends to create waste and disappointment when the vison changes.
-It’s also a sure way to de-motivate the teams, as creating stories is a sigificant aspect of their contribution to PI Planning.
+It’s easy to over-invest in backlog readiness, so don’t let that bog the process down, as the act of planning with the teams will sort out many issues.
+Experience shows that a list of well-written features with initial acceptance criteria is sufficient.
+Many tend to over-plan and create user stories ahead of time.
+But that tends to create waste and disappointment when the vision changes.

 So far, it’s been quite a journey.
-Here’s what we’ve accomplished so far:
+Here’s what has been accomplished so far:

 - Reached the tipping point